nagios-plugins-rabbitmq/nagios-plugins-rabbitmq/README.md

 Overview
 --------
 This package contains a set of nagios checks useful for monitoring a RabbitMQ server.
-They use the RabbitMQ management interface with is over HTTP and therefore have a very light profile on the nagios server.
+They use the RabbitMQ management interface over HTTP and therefore have a very light profile on the Nagios server.

 See the [documentation](http://www.rabbitmq.com/management.html) on the RabbitMQ management interface for more details on what it provides.